0atman/noboilerplate/scripts/13-rust-is-boring.md

 Package versions can't be deleted, they can only be 'yanked'.
 A yanked package can still be used if it is in your project's lock file, so existing projects will not break - but new projects cannot use this version, cargo will display an error and advise an upgrade.

-This is another example of Rust's commitment to backwards compatibility, without compromising new features.
+This is an example of Rust's commitment to backwards compatibility, without compromising new features.

+---

+## No Rust 2.0

+> If you almost never add anything, you get C.
+> If you almost never remove anything, you get C++.

+&mdash;Raffi Molero, yt comment

+notes:

+Rust has learned from both C and C++, and has a sensible middle ground, as illustrated by this comment.

+Code written today will be guaranteed to compile in all future versions of Rust, while still being able to be used with future code we write in new versions of Rust.

+This system is called Rust Editions, as of time of recording, we are using Edition 2021.

+This is what is meant when we say there will be no Rust 2.0, as that suggests a breaking change.

+Rust will never have breaking changes.

 ---

 %% buttoner %%